-The items must be on the Plan of Care developed by the support coordinator and are subject to approval by OAAS regional office or its designee.
+The items must be on the POC developed by the support coordinator and are subject to approval by OAAS regional office or its designee.
 No experimental items shall be authorized.

-A recipient will not be able to simultaneously receive Telecare Activity and Sensor Monitoring services and traditional PERS services.
+A recipient will not be able to simultaneously receive telecare activity and sensor monitoring services and traditional PERS services.

-NOTE: Where applicable, recipients must use Medicaid State Plan, Medicare, or other available payers first.
+NOTE: Where applicable, recipients must use Medicaid state plan, Medicare, or other available payers first.
 The recipient's preference for a certain brand or supplier is not grounds for declining another payer in order to access waiver services.